lachoseparis/lachose-strapi-plugins/packages/custom-links/README.md

 ### Create / Edit Custom-Links

-When editing a Content-Type, you will find at the right section a Custom-Link block, in wich you can create or update a Permalink by editing the URI field.
+When editing a Content-Type, you will find at the right section a Custom-Link block, in wich you can create or update a Custom-Link by editing the URI field.

 ![plugin editing](../../assets/admin-edit.png)